 A batch file is a file that contains MS-DOS commands and when the batch files are clicked or called these commands are executed.
 Batch files are also called BAT files.
 Most operating systems like windows provide the ability to create and run batch files.
 In this tutorial, we will learn how to create a batch file for MS-DOS and PowerShell, How To Run, or Execute a Batch File?

-Batch files are supported by all modern Windows operating system versions like Windows XP, Windows 7, Windows 8, Windows 10 and Windows Server versions.
-But the batch files contents like commands, binaries and features should be compatible with the current operating system in order to execute in reliable way.
-If specific command, binary or feature is not supported it will be skipped and not executed but others lines of batch file will be executed.
+Batch files are supported by all modern Windows operating system versions like Windows XP, Windows 7, Windows 8, Windows 10, and Windows Server versions.
+But the batch file contents like commands, binaries, and features should be compatible with the current operating system in order to execute in a reliable way.
+If specific command, binary, or feature is not supported it will be skipped and not executed but other lines of batch file will be executed.

 Advantages of Batch/BAT Files

 Batch or BAT files are a lot of advantages for Windows users.
 Below we will list some of them.

 - Reliable command execution

 - Advanced reporting and performance tracking

 - Scheduled tasks can be executed on different dates and times.

 Create Batch File

 Batch files are a simple text file that contains MS-DOS and related commands and binaries.
 First, open Notepad and create a file and save the file whatever name you want but set the file extension as